A Family Guide to Edison and Ford Winter Estates in Fort Myers

 Ranked among the best attractions in Fort Myers, the Edison and Ford Winter Estates offer a fascinating glimpse into those two creative minds.

-No trip to Fort Myers is complete without a visit to the Edison and Ford Winter Estates.
-This fantastic, family-friendly attraction is a historical site that celebrates the winter homes, gardens, laboratories, and achievements of two of America’s most influential inventors — Thomas Edison and Henry Ford.
-These estates offer a fascinating glimpse into the lives and legacies of both men and have become one of the most popular tourist attractions in Southwest Florida.
+Visiting Fort Myers Beach for your next vacation?
+Be sure to include the Edison and Ford Winter Estates in your plans.
+Located in the mainland city of Fort Myers, just a 30-minute drive across the Matanzas Pass, this family-friendly site celebrates the winter homes, gardens, laboratories, and achievements of two of America’s most influential inventors: Thomas Edison and Henry Ford.
+The estates provide a fascinating glimpse into their lives and legacies and remain one of the most popular attractions in Southwest Florida.

 At Sun Palace Vacations, we offer stunning vacation homes in Fort Myers Beach.
 Whether you’re looking for a beachfront escape or a cozy retreat, we have the perfect place for you.
 We consider ourselves Fort Myers Beach experts, and from the best shopping spots and top-notch restaurants to a comprehensive guide on fishing and hunting in the area, we’ve got you covered in our blog.